land007/MyTutorials/tensorflowjs_emotion_classifier/README.md

 # TensorFlow.js emotion classifier

-An emotion classifier in the webbrowser using TensorFlow in JavaScript.
+A quick example of an emotion classifier in the browser using TensorFlow in JavaScript.